 10100.
 Core Biology.
 This course addresses the question "what is life?" with a discussion of topics that range from the essential properties characteristic of all life to the complexities of evolution and interactions between all forms of life in the biosphere.
 Students in the course develop a broad common core of understanding of the nature of life through lectures, small group discussions, writing, and laboratory investigations.
 A second biology course builds on this core knowledge by focusing on a specialized topic of biological inquiry.
-R. Potter, T. Christianson, A. Hunter, B. Fineschi.
+T. Christianson, A. Hunter, B. Fineschi, R. Zaragoza.
 Autumn, Winter, Spring.

-10200.
-Integrative Biology I. This sequence is an alternative to BIOS 10100 for students interested in a more quantitative and analytical introduction to the biological sciences.
-The first quarter covers the acquisition and use of energy at the cellular and organismal level.
-Structure and function of organisms are discussed with respect to evolutionary adaptation and biomechanics.
-The course has interactive lectures, discussions, and labs.
-E. Larsen.
-Winter.
-L.

-- 10201.
-Integrative Biology II.
-PQ: BIOS 10200.
-This course is the second in the sequence for students interested in a more quantitative and analytical introduction to the biological sciences.
-We cover the acquisition and use of energy at the population and ecosystem level.
-Population interactions and ecosystem structure and function are considered.
-The course has interactive lectures, discussions, and labs.
-E. Larsen.
-Spring.
-L. - 10300.
+10300.
 Cells in their Environment. (=ENST 12200, NTSC 12200) PQ: ENST 12100 or NTSC 12100, or consent of instructor.
 This course is an alternative to BIOS 10100 for students enrolled in the Environmental Sciences sequence.
 We consider the molecular basis of life.
 Our focus is on the evolved structure, function and organization of cells and their constituents.
 We also take up how cells store and express information, obtain and use energy, and interact with their natural environment.
-T. Steck.
+T. Steck, A. Turkewitz.
 Winter.
+L.

-L. - 10301.
+10301.
 Organisms and Ecosystems in the Environment. (=ENST 12400, NTSC 12400) PQ: BIOS 10100 or 10300, or consent of instructor.
-This course qualifies as a topical course in the biological sciences general education requirement or as the second biological sciences course in the Environmental Sciences sequence.
+This course qualifies as a topics course in the biological sciences general education requirement or as the second biological sciences course in the Environmental Sciences sequence.
 This course examines the interactions between organisms and their environments.
 Topics include reproduction, disease, population, conservation, and interactions between species.
 Organismal biology and ecology are related to environmental problems (e.g., overpopulation, biodiversity loss, pollution) from a scientific perspective.
 A. Hunter.
+Autumn.

-Autumn. - 10400.
+10400.
 Molecular and Cellular Nature of Life.
 This course is the first in a sequence that is an alternative to BIOS 10100 for students interested in the more chemical and molecular aspects of biology.
 In this course we examine the principles underlying the universal processes on which all forms of life, from humans to dandelions to bacteria, are based.
 We begin by discussing the fundamental chemical strategies that mediate energy conversion, coupling of metabolic pathways, and information storage and expression.

 With that understanding, we discuss crucial characteristics of life phenomena at the cellular level and then conclude the course with a look at the rapidly advancing field of genetic engineering and its far-reaching implications for our lives.
 K.-S. Chiang.
 Winter.
+L.

-L. - 10401.
+10401.
 The Origin of Life.
 PQ: BIOS 10400.
 This course is the second in a sequence that is an alternative to BIOS 10100 for students interested in the more chemical and molecular aspects of biology.
 In this course we discuss current thinking about the processes by which life emerged from just a few abiotic molecules and evolved into the present-day dazzling structural complexity characteristic of life.
 We begin by defining what is necessary and sufficient for life at its most basic level and discussing the fundamental chemical strategies that support life.
 With that understanding, we examine in some depth current theories and conjectures regarding chemical evolution and the emergence of the very first cell, the precursor to all life on earth.
 K.-S. Chiang.
 Spring.

-Topical Courses
+Topics Courses

-The courses below have a PQ of BIOS 10100, or placement into a topical course, or a score of 4 or 5 on the AP biology test.
+The courses below have a PQ of BIOS 10100, or placement into a topics course, or a score of 4 or 5 on the AP biology test.